|Best battery life||Garmin Vivofit 4||SEE IT||

-Best fitness tracker brands to know
+Best fitness tracker brands

 Fitness trackers have an interesting heritage—closely related to sports watches and mobile phones—as well as being their own stand-alone tech.
 The brands we’ve identified below as strong players in the industry encompass the entire spread of these technologies.
 From companies known originally for their computing genius to those established with the sole purpose of creating fitness wearables, here’s a slightly deeper dive into some of the brands included in this article.

 Established in 2007 when two entrepreneurs realized that the technology behind sensors and wireless computing had reached a stage where the concept of a wearable device to improve fitness had real potential.
 Fitbit has come a long way since their early rudimentary clip-on trackers that used motion sensors to track movement, sleep, and calorie burn.
 In 2019, Google announced its acquisition of the brand for $2.1 billion.

 Garmin’s roots lie in GPS.
 Founded in 1989 by two engineers Gary Burrell (Gar) and Min Kao (min) who gave their names to the brand, the company’s first product was designed for automotive and marine purposes at a time when GPS was predominantly being used by the military.
 Their first wearable GPS didn’t launch until 2003 when they brought out the Forerunner 201, a pager-sized wrist-mounted device, and many feel they’ve led the way in wearable GPS ever since.